uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 - Sleep

 ### Winter 12, Y1
+- Go to extra cabin and punch parsnips to half stamina
 - Read single letter from mailbox for fishing rod
-- Winter forage farm (66).
+- Winter forage farm on the beach (66).
 If clay manip was done, start on tile pictured below:
   ![Winter forage tilling location](../../img/abigail_winter_forage_manip_2.png)
 - Gift pumpkin in Abigail's bedroom at 9am or in Pierre's kitchen after that
 - Pass out

 ### Winter 13, Y1
-- Winter forage farm (66)
+- Winter forage farm on the beach (66)
 - Gift pumpkin in Abigail's bedroom at 9am
 - Pass out

 ### Winter 14, Y1
+- Go to extra cabin and punch parsnips to half stamina
-- Winter forage farm (66)
+- Winter forage farm on the beach (66)
 - Gift pumpkin in Abigail's bedroom at 9am
 - Answer her question with option 2: "I like the orc with the battleaxe."
 - Pass out